zerkman/zest/doc/build.md

 ## Required material

 You’ll need:

  - Vivado and Vitis IDE.
-The version I used is [2020.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
+The version I used is [2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html).
  - Development tools:
    - git
    - make
    - device-tree-compiler
    - u-boot-tools
+ - Development libraries:
+   - uuid-dev
+   - gnutls-dev

 My build system is a Debian bullseye Linux system, but I believe any GNU/Linux system will do.

 This documentation assumes the following file paths:

 - The Xilinx tools (Vivado, SDK) installation directory is `/opt/Xilinx`.
 - The Vitis workspace directory is `$HOME/xilinx/workspace`.
 - All source files and git clones are in `$HOME/src`.